Why Haley and Ramaswamy dominated Republican debate

 But it’s also apparent that Mr. Trump “beat” his top primary opponent, Florida Gov. Ron DeSantis, who has struggled with relatability.
 Governor DeSantis barely smiled during the two-hour debate.
 And while he didn’t stumble, he also didn’t distinguish himself.
 Mr. DeSantis needed a breakout moment, and it didn’t happen.

 It’s still early, and maybe Mr. DeSantis can step up his game.
-And as a Trump-friendly GOP activist noted by text Thursday morning, “50%+ of Republicans are open to voting for him, which is second behind Trump.”
+As a Trump-friendly GOP activist noted by text Thursday morning, “50%+ of Republicans are open to voting for him, which is second behind Trump.”

 All of which means, this ain’t over.